gnina/gnina/README.md

-gnina (pronounced NEE-na) is a fork of smina, which is a fork of AutoDock Vina.
-It is a molecular docking program with integrated support for scoring and optimizing ligands using convolutional neural networks.
+gnina (pronounced NEE-na) is a molecular docking program with integrated support for scoring and optimizing ligands using convolutional neural networks.
+It is a fork of [smina](http://smina.sf.net/), which is a fork of [AutoDock Vina](http://vina.scripps.edu/).

 Help
 ====